Polestar 4 Review & Prices

 Space and practicality

-Loads of space for passengers, but boot trails most competitors
+Loads of space for passengers, but the Porsche Macan Electric has a bigger boot

 The Polestar 4’s expansive front seats have tons of adjustment, so it’s easy for you to find a comfortable driving position no matter your height.
 Basic seat adjustments are done through switches on the side of the seat base, as normal - but the steering wheel, the mirrors and other dimensions such as the lumbar support all take place through the touchscreen and so should be done before you set off.
 It’s annoying that you can’t easily do it on the fly if you forget.
 Even opening the glovebox requires opening up a touchscreen menu.

-The seats are very comfortable, and are heated - if you opt for the upgrade to sustainably-sourced Nappa leather, you also get seat ventilation and massage functions, which are a nice extra.
-The most difficult thing to get used to will be the digital rear-view mirror, a necessity with no rear window.
+The seats are very comfortable and are heated; if you opt for the upgrade to sustainably-sourced Nappa leather, you also get seat ventilation and massage functions, which are a nice extra.
+The most difficult thing to get used to is the digital rear-view mirror, a necessity with no rear window.

-This isn’t a new innovation, as it’s been available on Land Rover models and some others for a few years now.
 The camera is set above where the rear window would be, in the shark-fin aerial, and so you get a slightly different view than you might be expecting.
 However, it’s very wide-angle, and the display is clear and bright.
-When we get to drive the Polestar 4 we’ll report back on what it’s like to live with.
+It's not natural to adjust your vision to the screen quickly, though, so takes some getting used to.

 Space in the back seats